pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 ```

 > Important: It is not possible to provide a default to a `@Shared` value.
 It must be passed to the
 > feature's state from the outside.
+See <doc:SharingState#Initialization-rules> for more
+> information about how to initialize types that use `@Shared`.

 Then suppose that this feature can present a child feature that wants access to this shared `count`
 value.
 It too would hold onto an `@Shared` property to a count: